noir-lang/noir/yarn-project/README.md

 ## Tests

-To run tests for a specific package, in its folder just run
+To run tests for a specific package, in its folder just run:

 ```
 yarn test